2017 Checking Account Cost Comparison Report

 - The less money you have, the more a checking account will cost you.
 The average Cash Strapped consumer would incur roughly $474 in fees each year.

 - All consumers can save on everyday banking by gravitating to checking accounts from credit unions and online-only banks, with Cash Strapped consumers eligible to save the most money on average: up to $387 per year.

 Scenario Cost by Type of Account

-- Checking accounts are far from one-size-fits all, as the most affordable offer for a given consumer need isn’t likely to be the cheapest for the other use cases.
+- Checking accounts are far from one-size-fits all.
+The most affordable offer for one person isn’t likely to be the cheapest for someone else.

 Most & Least Affordable Accounts

 |Average Annual Checking Account Costs||Most Affordable Checking Account||Most Expensive Checking Account|